NexPlayer/Android-SDK/advanced.md

 | strEngineLibName | The relevant engine library name as a string. |
 | cachFolder | The folder to be used for the cache, as a string. |

-#### static native int initManagerMulti ( Object nexPlayerHandle, String strEngineLibName,String cachFolder) [static]
+#### static native int initManagerMulti (Object nexPlayerHandle, String strEngineLibName, String cachFolder) [static]

-> Internal use only.
+Internal use only.
 Please do not use.

 ### NexStatisticsMonitor.HttpStatisticsMetric Enum Reference